StoneT2000/rl-ts/src/RL/Environments/README.md

 2. Update the viewer
 3. Create the html and js for rendering

-First is the following initialization snippet that goes into the `env.render` function:
+First is the following initialization snippet that goes into the `env.render(mode, configs)` function:

 ```js
 if (mode === 'web') {